gbif/hp-colombian-biodiversity/home.md

   - type: heroImage # the block type
   - data: home.stats
     type: stats
-  - type: latestPosts
-    data: we_do_not_want_any_header # weird hack as the block layout looks for a data element and falls back to the page if none is present
-  - data: home.bannerAndi
+  - data: home.destacados
-    type: floatingText
+    type: features
   - data: home.splitCicloFormacion
     type: split
   - data: home.splitActividadPublicacion
     type: split
   - data: home.espacio
     type: floatingText
+  - type: latestPosts
+    data: we_do_not_want_any_header # weird hack as the block layout looks for a data element and falls back to the page if none is present

 ---